|World Cup 1998|

 RB/LB: Manuel Amoros

-Widely considered to be France's greatest fullback.
-He played in the European Championships finals of 1984 and 1992, and the World Cup finals in 1982 and 1986.
+Amoros is widely considered to be France's greatest fullback.
+He was a part of the Golden Generation of the 1980's.
+He played in the European Championships finals of 1984 and 1992, winning the 1984 version.
+He also played in the World Cup finals in 1982 and 1986.
 He won the Champions League with Marseille in 1993.
 He also played for Monaco and Lyons.

 RB/CB: Lilian Thuram